e-mail: thaiprivatehand@gmail.com

 All Akbar's and Jahangir's gold coins on this website are another authentic mohurs, survived as a miracle kept in Thai Private Hands collection, which never exposed to public before 2013.

-Many gold coins of this collection matched the specimens housed in the American Numismatic Society, New York, U.S.A.
-British Museum, London, England.
-National Museum New Delhi, India.
-Kunsthistorisched Museum, Vienna, Austria.
-Bode Museum, Berlin, Germany.
+Many gold coins of this collection matched the specimens housed in the American Numismatic Society, New York.
+British Museum, London.
+Kunsthistorisched Museum, Vienna.
+Bode Museum, Berlin.

 I am the third generation whose possess them, really don't know wherefrom.

-The previous owner used to said that, they were gathered long time ago, bought from Rawalpindi, Lahore and Kabul, only gupta gold coins from Rajasthan and Sindh.
-All of these coins been used as Master models, impress on clay mold casting counterfeit gold coins
+The previous owner used to said that, this collection has been meticuliously created over many years with some unique consideration gathered long time ago, bought from Rawalpindi, Lahore and Kabul.
+Gupta gold coins bought from Rajasthan and Sindh, and only

-(refer to www.forgerynetwork.com).
-The image and lettering on cast coins frequently lack clarity, surface are grainy or pitted, some may even have depressions caused by trapped gas bubbles.
-Cast coins have a slightly smaller diameter
+Most of these gold coins had been used as Master models, impress on clay mold casting counterfeit gold coins (refer to www.forgerynetwork.com).
+The image and lettering on cast coins frequently lack clarity, surface are grainy or pitted,

-because of molten metal will shrink as it cools.
-The filing necessary to remove excess metal, sometimes file marks can be seen on the edge, number of those casting imitative gold coins made in Rawalpindi before partition of India and Pakistan in 1947.
+some may even have depressions caused by trapped gas bubbles.
+Cast coin has a slightly smaller diameter because of molten metal will shrink as it cools.
+The filing necessary to remove excess metal, sometimes file marks can be seen on the edge, number of those

 Some of those casting imitative zodiac mohur images are showing below.
 (Heritage Auctions Europe, auction 70 25-29 May 2021.)